dtxe/dsi_c5_playground/README.md

 Session #3: Git & GitHub

+- This is some changes to this file 1
+- This is some changes to this file 2
+- This is some changes to this file 3
+- This is some changes to this file 4

 Initializing a Repository
 Create a new Git repository: git init
 Create a new branch called main while initializing: git init -b main